Our mission is to build the capacity of the people of Lwala to advance their own comprehensive well-being.

-Caitlin is the Global Program Manager for the Prevention of Mother to Child Transmission of HIV with the Clinton Health Access Initiative.
-In this capacity, she supports governments to strengthen national and district programs to care for HIV positive moms and protect infants from infection.
-Prior to this, she worked as the Kenya Program Manager at the Lwala Community Alliance for 2 years and served on the board of the organization from 2005-2008.
+Caitlin is the Senior Program Manager for Family Planning with the Clinton Health Access Initiative.
+Prior to this, she served Clinton Health Access Initiative as the Global Program Manager for the Prevention of Mother to Child Transmission of HIV.
+She also worked as the Kenya Program Manager at the Lwala Community Alliance for 2 years and served on the board of the organization from 2005-2008.
 Caitlin received a master’s degree in public health from Columbia University and a bachelors of arts degree in history and education from Dartmouth College.
 She has worked with a number of global health organizations including the International Family AIDS Program and the Millennium Villages Project and is the recipient of the 2010 Award for Excellence in Global Health from Columbia University.
 She is based in Tampa, but spends about 30% of the year in the developing world.

 Lindsey Toomey, MPA